-Every Californian ages 16 and up is eligible for vaccination beginning April 15, 2021.
+Every Californian ages 12 and up is now eligible for vaccination.

-UCR Health has administered thousands of vaccines and hosts weekly clinics on campus every Friday through June 4.
+UCR Health has administered thousands of vaccines and hosts weekly clinics on campus every Friday through June 4 (Moderna 2nd doses only).
+To schedule an appointment, contact the UCR COVID-19 Hotline at 844-827-6827.

 Vaccine Verification Video for Students